 Days 2-3 Halong Bay/Hanoi (2B,1L,1D)

 On day 2, we have private transport to Bai Chay harbour, our entry point to Halong Bay.
 Thousands of islands rise dramatically from the waters of Halong Bay and, to further their beauty, intricate cave systems naturally exist throughout these limestone karst formations.
 Our sailing junk will take you to visit some of the islands and caves.
-You could enjoy a pre-dinner swim (depending on the season) and have an evening drink on the deck beneath the stars.
+You could enjoy an evening drink on the deck beneath the stars.
 Our accommodation tonight is a truly special experience – sleeping on a boat surrounded by high limestone karsts.
 All cabins are double or twin share with air conditioning and en suite bathroom.
 On day 3, after an early lunch on board the boat we head back to Hanoi.
 You have time to do some last minute shopping.
 The sleeper trains throughout Vietnam are quite comfortable.
 Each cabin sleeps 4 people in 2 bunk beds.
 You will be able to lock the door from the inside.
 All bedding is provided.
 The train is air conditioned and has squat and Western style toilets with a wash basin at the end of each compartment.
 Bags can be stored in your cabin and accessed at anytime.
 Food and drinks are available for purchase on board.
 This is not to everyone’s taste, so we recommend you bring your own.
 Approx travel time: Private bus Halong Bay to Hanoi: 4 hours each way Transfer to train station: 15 min Overnight train Ha Noi to Hue: 14-15 hours

 Day 4 Hue